moloco/docs/van-sdk/s2s.md

 ## Validation

-You can validate whether your constructed url for RESTful API works using the following url endpoints (same POST method as above)
+You can validate whether your constructed URL for RESTful API works using the following URL endpoints (same POST method as above)

 Verify O-Event
 > https://tracker-us.adsmoloco.com/tracking/validate_o?o=%s